QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 ![CI pipeline with unit and integration tests](CI_pipeline.png)

 If the tests pass successfully, you don't need to do anything.
-If they fail, i.e. the change breaks the interoperability with another package in the `QED.jl` ecosystem, the pull request will suspend, and one has two options to proceed:
+If they fail, i.e. the change breaks the interoperability with another package in the `QuantumElectrodynamics.jl` ecosystem, the pull request will suspend, and one has two options to proceed:

 1. One can solve the problem locally, by changing the code of the modified (sub-) package.
 The workflow is the same as for fixing unit tests.
 2. One needs to modify the depending package, which failed in the integration test.
 In the following, we describe how to provide the necessary changes to the downstream package and make the CI pass the integration tests, which will resume the pull request.